 - Emergency Department Approved for Pediatrics

-- Adult Medical/Surgical ICU-Associated Central Line Associated Bloodstream Infection Rate – 3 infection incidents out of 2137 central line days.
+- Adult Medical/Surgical ICU-Associated Central Line-Associated Bloodstream Infection Rate – 0 infection incidents out of 2552 central line days.
 The IDPH determined that this rate was “not statistically significant better worse than the national average.”

-- Total Knee Replacement Surgery-Associated Surgical Site Infection Rate – 1 infection incident out of 577 procedures.
+- Total Knee Replacement Surgery-Associated Surgical Site Infection Rate – 0 infection incidents out of 186 procedures.

-The IDPH monitors facility-acquired bloodstream infections involving Methicillin-resistant Staphylococcus aureus (MRSA) and Clostridium difficile infection (CDI) incidents to determine the level of care every medical center and hospital is providing.
+The IDPH monitors facility-acquired bloodstream infections involving Methicillin-resistant Staphylococcus aureus (MRSA) and Clostridium difficile infection (CDI) incidents to determine the level of care every medical center and hospital provides.
 These rates are determined by laboratory test results of patients remaining in the facility for four days or longer.

 In addition, the IDPH monitors patient safety measures from data collected by the Agency for Healthcare Research and Quality (AHRQ).
 For 2015, the facility-acquired onset incident rate involving contagious infections and patient safety concerns involving at Centegra hospital – McHenry include: